Ernest Goes to Camp: Release

 Ernest Goes to Camp was released theatrically in the United States by Buena Vista Pictures Distribution on May 22, 1987.
 It is the first film in the Ernest series, and the first in a four-film deal with Touchstone Pictures.

 Reception

+Critical response

+Metacritic, which uses a weighted average, assigned the a score of 24 out of 100, based on 5 critics, indicating "generally unfavorable" reviews.

 Box office

 Ernest Goes to Camp grossed $6.2 million in 1,541 theaters its opening weekend.
 By its second week, it had made $3.6 million.
 It went on to gross a total of $23.5 million.
 It is the third highest grossing Ernest film, after Ernest Saves Christmas ($28.2 million) and Ernest Goes to Jail ($25 million).

+Accolades

+Varney was nominated for the Golden Raspberry Award for Worst New Star at the 8th Golden Raspberry Awards.

 Home media

-Originally released on VHS in 1987, with a re-issue in 1991 and a pan-and-scan Laserdisc release in 1992; this film's first DVD release was on September 3, 2002, from Touchstone Home Entertainment.
+Originally released on VHS in 1987, with a re-issue in 1991 and a pan-and-scan LaserDisc release in 1992; this film's first DVD release was on September 3, 2002, from Touchstone Home Entertainment.
 Mill Creek Entertainment re-released it on January 18, 2011, as part of the two-disc set Ernest Triple Feature along with Ernest Goes to Jail and Ernest Scared Stupid.
 The Blu-ray was released on March 29, 2011, in a single disc Double Feature set along with Ernest Goes to Jail, and later on its own Blu-ray on June 13, 2011.
 A second Blu-ray double feature with Camp Nowhere was released on March 26, 2013.